seufelipe/seufelipe.github.io/_pages/about.md

 ---
 title: About
-subtitle: A product designer from Brazil, based in windy Dublin, Ireland.
+subtitle: A product designer from Brasil, based in windy Dublin, Ireland.
 description: About Felipe
 featured_image: /images/social.jpg
 ---